-Our cyclophilin inhibitor platform and SCY-078 projects were the only key research and development projects during the periods presented.
-We plan to increase our research and development expense for the foreseeable future as we continue our effort to develop SCY-078 and to further advance the development of our other product candidates, subject to the availability of additional funding.
+Our SCY-078 and cyclophilin inhibitor platform projects were the only key research and development projects during the periods presented.
+We plan to increase our research and development expense for the foreseeable future as we continue our effort to develop SCY-078 and to potentially develop our other product candidates, subject to the availability of additional funding.
+We do not expect to incur any substantial research and development expenses related to our cyclophilin inhibitor platform in the foreseeable future.